Mexico–Spain relations: Drug trafficking

 In 2012, four suspected members of Mexican drug cartel Sinaloa were arrested in Spain, while allegedly trying to set up a European operation.

 In 2013, the head of the Spanish Drugs and Organized Crime Unit (known as Udyco) believed that the Mexican drug cartels had set out to “conquer” Spain and not forge an alliance with Colombian drug organizations.

 In 2017, Spanish police extradited Juan Manuel Muñoz Luévano, suspected of carrying out operations for Mexican drugs cartel los Zetas in Spain, to the United States.

 Trade relations

 In 1997, Mexico signed a Free Trade Agreement with the European Union, of which Spain is a member.
 In 2023, two-way trade between both nations amounted to US$7.4 billion.
 Mexico's exports to Spain include: crude oil, medicine, alcohol, fish and mobile phones; while Spanish exports to Mexico include: vehicles, vehicle parts and wine.
 Mexico is Spain's biggest trading partner in Latin America.

-Several prominent Spanish multinational companies operate in Mexico, such as: Banco Bilbao Vizcaya Argentaria, Mapfre, Santander, Telefónica and Zara; while several multinational Mexican companies operate in Spain, such as: ALFA, Cemex, Gruma, Grupo Bimbo and Softtek (among others).
+Several prominent Spanish multinational companies operate in Mexico, such as: Banco Bilbao Vizcaya Argentaria, Mapfre, Repsol, Santander, Telefónica and Zara; while several multinational Mexican companies operate in Spain, such as: ALFA, Cemex, Gruma, Grupo Bimbo and Softtek (among others).